 Black-capped lory safety & emergencies

 It’s definitely important for black-capped lory owners to consider safety, because these curious birds are very prone to getting themselves in trouble!
+You should have the number for an avian vet ready at all times.

 Make sure any room that your lory has access to is fully bird-proofed: no open windows, no toxic houseplants, no cables to bite through, no ceiling fans running, no other pets (dogs/cats) present, no places where a parrot can get stuck, etcetera.